sanidhya2506/sanidhya2506/README.md

 # 🙏 Hello, I'm Sanidhya 👋

 ## 🚀 About Me
-I'm a Computer Science and Engineering student at Bikaner Technical University (BTU), deeply passionate about Machine Learning and building solutions that make a difference.
+I'm a Computer Science and Engineering student, deeply passionate about Machine Learning and building solutions that make a difference.
 I’m currently honing my skills in supervised learning, data analysis, and real-world model evaluation.

 - 📌 Currently exploring advanced ML concepts and DSA
 - 🌱 Learning by building — recently worked on projects like Spam Detection and Movie Recommendation System